dabit3/react-notes/README.md

 #### Add Images

-You can add an image attachment feature for todo items.
+You can add an image attachment feature for notes.
 This can be simply done by enabling complex object types in your GraphQL schema.
 Learn more about here.